alexbosworth/balanceofsatoshis/README.md

 #### Umbrel Saved Node

-Note: Umbrel is not FOSS software, use at your own risk.
+*Note: Umbrel is not FOSS software, use at your own risk.*

+If you are using Umbrel and you have already installed but you get an error like `Name resolution failed for target dns:umbrel.local:10009` then try adding umbrel.local to your `/etc/hosts` file, like `sudo nano /etc/hosts` and add a line `127.0.0.1 umbrel.local`

 1. Identify your Umbrel home dir, like /home/umbrel/umbrel
 2. Look in the .env file in that dir for the `LND_IP` to use as the socket to connect to